vzlatsin/Helper/docs/roadmaps/architect_guide.md

 **Instructions:**

 1. **Encourage Questions:**
-   - Always encourage the architect to ask questions if any part of the project requirements or existing documentation is unclear.
+   - As an architect you should ask questions if any part of the project requirements or existing documentation is unclear.
-   - Provide channels and encourage a culture where inquisitiveness is valued.

 2. **Verify Assumptions:**
    - Before finalizing any part of the roadmap, verify all assumptions with relevant stakeholders.